diode-docs/diode-docs/content/docs/FAQ/how-do-i-register-my-wallet-in-the-diode-collab.md

 ---
 To register your wallet and start earning rewards:

-1. Go to the Diode Referrals Zone (Diode Collab).
+1. Go to the Diode Referrals Zone (in Diode Collab).
 2. Open a chat with the Registrar Bot.
-3. Type the following command: `register zone [your public AVM wallet address]`
+3. Type the following command: `set wallet [your public AVM wallet address]`

+If you want additional assistance from the Registrar Bot, type "help" and it will provide you with prompts and directions.